Voter registration campaign costs (FOI)

 Voter registration campaign costs (FOI) Produced by the States Greffe

-Authored by Government of Jersey and published on 01 September 2022.
+Authored by Government of Jersey on behalf of the States Greffe and published on 01 September 2022.

 Prepared internally, no external costs.